Culture war: 1991–2001: Rise in prominence

 During the 1992 presidential election, commentator Pat Buchanan mounted a campaign for the Republican nomination for president against incumbent George H. W. Bush.
 In a prime-time slot at the 1992 Republican National Convention, Buchanan gave his speech on the culture war.
 He argued: "There is a religious war going on in our country for the soul of America.
 It is a cultural war, as critical to the kind of nation we will one day be as was the Cold War itself."
 In addition to criticizing environmentalists and feminism, he portrayed public morality as a defining issue:

 The agenda [Bill] Clinton and [Hillary] Clinton would impose on America—abortion on demand, a litmus test for the Supreme Court, homosexual rights, discrimination against religious schools, women in combat units—that's change, all right.
 But it is not the kind of change America wants.
 It is not the kind of change America needs.
-And it is not the kind of change we can tolerate in a nation that we still call God's country.
+And it is not the kind of change we can abide in a nation that we still call God's country.

 A month later, Buchanan characterized the conflict as about power over society's definition of right and wrong.
 He named abortion, sexual orientation and popular culture as major fronts—and mentioned other controversies, including clashes over the Confederate flag, Christmas, and taxpayer-funded art.
-He also said that the negative attention his "culture war" speech received was itself evidence of America's polarization.
+He also said that the negative attention his "culture war" speech received was itself evidence of the United States' polarization.

 The culture war had significant impact on national politics in the 1990s.
 The rhetoric of the Christian Coalition of America may have weakened president George H. W. Bush's chances for re-election in 1992 and helped his successor, Bill Clinton, win reelection in 1996.
 On the other hand, the rhetoric of conservative cultural warriors helped Republicans gain control of Congress in 1994.
 The culture wars influenced the debate over state-school history curricula in the United States in the 1990s.
-In particular, debates over the development of national educational standards in 1994 revolved around whether the study of American history should be a "celebratory" or "critical" undertaking and involved such prominent public figures as Lynne Cheney, the late Rush Limbaugh, and historian Gary Nash.
+In particular, debates over the development of national educational standards in 1994 revolved around whether the study of American history should be a "celebratory" or "critical" undertaking and involved such prominent public figures as Lynne Cheney, Rush Limbaugh, and historian Gary Nash.